ArtemChebotko/cassandra4-audit-logging/README.md

 - Troubleshooting/Debugging

 **In this hands-on lab, you will:**
-- Dynamically enable/disable audit logging using `nodetool`
+- Dynamically enable and disable audit logging using `nodetool`
-- Statically enable/disable audit logging in `cassandra.yaml`
+- Statically enable and disable audit logging in `cassandra.yaml`
 - Configure logging properties

 _This hands-on lab is available on our [https://www.datastax.com/learn/whats-new-for-cassandra-4](https://www.datastax.com/learn/whats-new-for-cassandra-4) site, where you can find many more resources to help you succeed with Apache Cassandra._